 The mineral resource estimates for Turnagain were prepared to industry standards and best practices using commercial mine-modelling and geostatistical software.
-Garth Kirkham, P.Geo., is the qualified person responsible for the Turnagain mineral resource estimates for the purposes of NI 43-101.
+Garth Kirkham, P.Geo.,

 Mineral resources are classified under the categories of measured, indicated and inferred according to CIM guidelines.
 Mineral resource classification was based primarily on drill hole spacing and on continuity of mineralisation.
 Measured resources were defined at Turnagain as blocks with a distance to three drill holes of less than ~40 m to nearest composite and an average of 80 m and occurring within the estimation domains.
 Indicated resources were defined as those with a distance to three drill holes of less than ~60 m and an average distance of 100 m.
 Inferred resources were defined as those with an average drill hole spacing of less than ~150 m and meeting additional requirements.
 Final resource classification shells were manually constructed on sections.